xiewu/stagehand/README.md

 Most existing browser automation tools either require you to write low-level code in a framework like Selenium, Playwright, or Puppeteer, or use high-level agents that can be unpredictable in production.
 By letting developers choose what to write in code vs. natural language, Stagehand is the natural choice for browser automations in production.

-1. **Combine AI and code**: use AI when you want to navigate unfamiliar pages, and use code ([Playwright](https://playwright.dev/)) when you know exactly what you want to do.
+1. **Choose when to write code vs. natural language**: use AI when you want to navigate unfamiliar pages, and use code ([Playwright](https://playwright.dev/)) when you know exactly what you want to do.

 2. **Preview and cache actions**: Stagehand lets you preview AI actions before running them, and also helps you easily cache repeatable actions to save time and tokens.